Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 Interpersonal communication in the workplace helps to manage conflicts more efficiently and solve problems faster

-Some people are born with excellent interpersonal and communication skills, and for them forging deeper bonds with their peers comes as naturally as breathing.
+Some people are born with good interpersonal communication skills, and for them forging deeper bonds with their peers comes as naturally as breathing.

 However, this doesn’t mean that only naturally gifted communicators could reap the rewards of refining their interpersonal communication in the world at large and particularly in the workplace.